travel-intelligence/flasfka/README.rst

 Configuration
 =============

-The second step is to set up flasfka to talk to the Kafka cluster.
-To do so, the following variables are available.
+To set up flasfka to talk to the Kafka cluster, the following variables are available.
 Put this in a file (for example ``/etc/flasfka.conf.py``):

 ::